 Integration: A call center solution containing dedicated representatives is ideal whether we handle all of your call volume or supplement your in-house team.
 Our partners integrated our team with theirs.
 The dedicated agents become a cohesive unit, dependable and easily scheduled to meet your needs.

 Client example: A dedicated model is often chosen when training is extensive due to a complex product or service support need requiring a high level of expertise.
-For example, in the case of healthcare companies we support, dedicated agents need to know more about the plans they service and the needs of their callers.
+For example, in the case of healthcare companies we support, dedicated call center agents need to know more about the plans they service and the needs of their callers.
 As the specialists service more members through the cycle of a healthcare year, they have an easier time speaking to enrollment rules and regulations as well as plan changes.
 This translates into smoother support for your customers and a lower cost per transaction for you.
 Our retail partners also typically choose this model.
 By employing Ameridial’s brand ambassadors to service their customers, we can provide a VIP level experience on their behalf.

 Dedicated Model Pricing